Logo Voyage

 This challenging stage takes you through Balesuddens Nature Reserve, a rugged peninsula with a mix of forest trails, rocky shores, and sea views.
 Leaving Köpmanholmen, the path quickly enters the reserve, where Hålviken Vindskydd (113.8 km) is available.
 About 6 km of the route runs through protected wilderness, with an optional 2 km detour to Balesberget, passing Balestjärnen, a clear forest tarn surrounded by pines.
 The hike continues past Bodviken Stuga (119 km) and along the shores of Sör-Balesviken Bay, before reaching Sandlågan Vindskydd (120.8 km).

 Leaving Sandlågan, the trail heads inland, passing through young forests and logging areas before reaching the Småtjärnarna lakes, a peaceful series of small forest ponds.
 The trail here is less distinct, with boardwalks over wet sections, before joining logging roads for a stretch.
-As the route nears 10 Svedje (124 km), occasional houses and farm fields signal the return to civilization.
+As the route nears 10 Svedje (124 km).
 There are no steep climbs, but a gradual uphill is followed by a gentle descent into Svedje, a quiet residential area on the edge of Örnsköldsvik's suburbs.

 While Svedje itself has no official lodging, hikers can wild camp earlier along the trail, at Bergom stuga (122.9 km), Off-Centered (ArkNat) (123.5 km) or Småtjärnsstugan (123.6 km).
 Most, however, continue to Örnsköldsvik.
 The route follows sidewalks and a footpath over the Moälven River, passing through the quiet Hörnett neighborhood.
 The trail then enters Hörnsjön Nature Reserve, going past Hörnsjön parkeringen Vindskydd (129 km) before ending at 11 Örnsköldsvik (141 km).